e-Procurement is constantly evolving – but its foundation of improving customer/supplier relationships and internal business processes remains intact.

 But, where did e-procurement come from?
 Surely the development, and subsequent adoption of e-procurement software wasn’t an overnight phenomenon…right?

 Marketplaces have also proven to be a popular addition to e-procurement software.
-Marketplaces, to borrow CIPS’ definition, are: virtual marketplaces for suppliers, distributors, agents and customers.”
+Marketplaces, to borrow CIPS’ definition, are: virtual marketplaces for partners, suppliers, distributors, agents and customers.”

 Here are some of my favourites: